 Our goal is to help change how mental health care for children and youth is thought about, talked about and delivered in our province so that kids from backyards across Alberta get the best chance to live a long and healthy life.

-A new Stollery centre for mental health and addiction services
+Our $26M campaign for a new Stollery centre for mental health and addiction services

 For young patients and their families, finding the help they need, when they need it is often challenging.
 In 2017, the Government of Alberta acknowledged the need to improve and bring together under one roof pediatric mental health care in the Edmonton Zone, and committed $200 million towards a new facility that will help families across northern Alberta.